Aegiq/lightworks/docs/source/sdk/state.rst

 State
 =====

-In the Aegiq SDK, the :doc:`../sdk_reference/state` object is used to represent the photonic Fock states which are input/output from the system.
+In Lightworks, the :doc:`../sdk_reference/state` object is used to represent the photonic Fock states which are input/output from the system.
 States offer some similar behaviour to lists, but with the added benefit of being compatible with dictionaries for data management.

 Creation
 --------